 For 25 years, I’ve written for newspapers — mainly The Roanoke Times.
-I’ve also been published in a variety of national magazines ranging from PARADE to American Journalism Review, The New York Times Sunday Book Review, the Christian Science Monitor and O, the Oprah Magazine.
+I’ve also been published in a variety of national magazines ranging from Garden & Gun to PARADE to American Journalism Review, The New York Times Sunday Book Review, the Christian Science Monitor and O, the Oprah Magazine.

 During my 2010 Nieman Fellowship for Journalism at Harvard, I studied long-term care issues at the Harvard School of Public Health.
 During that time, I followed a former story subject, Lynn Forbish, to her bittersweet end, culminating in this March 2011 O magazine story, “Before I Forget.”

 I’ve written for PARADE magazine as well, including this recent piece — a how-to guide for families trying to determine if loved ones may be the victims of early-onset Alzheimer’s disease.

 I love writing JOURNALISM ABOUT JOURNALISM: I’ve written several articles for Nieman Reports, Nieman Storyboard, Poynter Online and for American Journalism Review, but my favorite story about journalism by far is a September 2008 piece called “Notice What You Notice,” about finding inventive story ideas.
 It begins with an anecdote by New York Times urban affairs reporter Sam Roberts about one of his favorite stories — on the lowly semicolon.
 Not only had he witnessed one (used correctly) on a New York subway sign, but he noticed that he noticed it — and then thought to write a very charming story about it.